c0rNCh1p/TacOS/tacOS/airootfs/etc/skel/.config/awesome/readme.md

 #### TacOS AwesomeWM Config
 ##
 #### Overview
-This AwesomeWM configuration aims to provide a fully functional and visually appealing setup out of the box.
-Custom configs are included for autostart applications like Picom.
-Shell scripts have been integrated with the Lua code for handling finicky systems like Pulse.
+This AwesomeWM configuration aims to provide a fully functional and visually adequate setup out of the box.
+Custom configs are included for autostart applications like Picom, and shell scripts have been integrated with the Lua code for handling troublesome systems like Pulse.
 Additionally, it features an extensive set of custom launchers and other shortcuts for window management, a nicely styled theme with a custom icon set, and a variety of system menus and widgets.
 #### Installation
 This AwesomeWM configuration is part of a larger operating system created with Archiso.
 The installation of dependencies and the configuration itself is handled automatically